RayCarrot/RayCarrot.RCP.Metro/README.md

 - [ini-parser](https://github.com/rickyah/ini-parser)

 # Localization
-From version 4.1.0 the Rayman Control Panel™ supports localized strings.
+From version 4.1.0 the Rayman Control Panel supports localized strings.
 For more information and information on how to contribute with translations, check out the Steam discussion page:
 [Rayman Control Panel - Localization](https://steamcommunity.com/groups/RaymanControlPanel/discussions/0/1812044473314212117/)

 # Contact